 Step 4.
 Make Subscriber master if above step fails.

 This scenario is encountered during recovery from island mode when there are two masters.
 When this occurs, the above algorithm is not executed.
 Rather, the UCCX Publisher node (the first UCCX node installed) retains mastership and the subscriber drops mastership.

-Additionally, when the system checks which node is in better service status, as mentioned in step 1, the specific services checked are as follows:
+Additionally, when the system checks which node is in better service status, as mentioned in step 1, this is the way to check the specific services checked

 If both of these services are IN_SERVICE, then this node is considered for mastership.

 This is a snippet from the logs where the algorithm is used to explain the scenario: In this scenario Node 1 was told to be the master before WAN outage; and when the WAN came back, Node 2 became the MASTER.

 First, both the nodes were Master.
 Node 1 was the Master; Node 2 also became the master:

 Cisco Unified CCX Engine on node 2 change master from false to true

 This is also the time when the Node suspects a crash of the other node:

 3111: Dec 15 12:41:17.481 IST %MCVD-CVD-4-HEARTBEAT_SUSPECT_NODE_CRASH:CVD suspects node crash: state=Heartbeat State,nodeInfo=Node id=1 ip=172.30.72.2 convId=69 cmd=16 viewLen=1,dt=1022